slimtoolkit/slim/README.md

 You can use the generated profile with your original image or with the minified image DockerSlim created:

-`docker run --security-opt seccomp:path_to/my-sample-node-app-seccomp.json -p 8000:8000 my/sample-node-app.slim`
+`docker run -it --rm --security-opt seccomp:path_to/my-sample-node-app-seccomp.json -p 8000:8000 my/sample-node-app.slim`

 ## ORIGINAL DEMO VIDEO